puritys/nodejs-phplike/README.md

 | Windows  | 2.2.8 |
 | Raspberry PI | 2.2.2 ~ latest |

+If you have any issue for installing phplike, please open a issue in anytime.
+I will be pleasant to help you.

 Dependency
 -----------
-* phplike have been already tested in Node.js version 10 ~ 11.
+* phplike have been already tested in Node.js version from 0.10.x to 0.11.x.
+I will support io.js in the future.
+The version 0.12.x of Node.js is not supported now.
-* libcurl (libcurl-7.19) : Linux system should have this package.
+* libcurl (libcurl-7.19) : Linux system already have this built-in package.
 * python 2.4 ~ :  phplike use node-gyp to compile C/C++ codes.
-It needs python which version must be bigger than 2.7.8, you can download python from here https://www.python.org/downloads/.
+It needs python which's version must be bigger than 2.7.8, you can download the python from here https://www.python.org/downloads/.

-After the new version of phplike 2.2.0, I committed all binary file which already compiled in Windows, Mac and Linux, you can just install the phplike without compiling C/C++ now.
+After the new version of phplike 2.2.0, I committed all binary files which already compiled in Windows, Mac and Linux, you can just install the phplike without compiling C/C++ now.

 Completed PHP Method